80. Messina, Italy

 When I visited, I did so by cruise ship, so I did not stay at a local place.
-However, there are plenty of choices in differing price range and styles to choose from.
+However, there are plenty of choices in differing price ranges and styles to choose from.

 Where To Eat

 It’s Italy, so there’s no shortage of great food.
-There’s street food as well as sit down restaurants and of course fast foods.
-Of course you should have some Italian-style pizza as well as Gelato.
+There’s street food as well as sit-down restaurants and of course fast food.
+Of course, you should have some Italian-style pizza as well as Gelato.

 What To Do